cypress-io/cypress-documentation/source/api/cypress-api/isbrowser.md

 **{% fa fa-angle-right %} matcher**  ***(String)***

-The name of the browser (case-insensitive) you want to match or you want to exclude (prepended with a `!` character).
+The name of the browser (case-insensitive) you want to check against.
+Name can be prepended with a `!` character to inverse the check.

 **{% fa fa-angle-right %} matchers**  ***(Array)***

-An array of the names of the browsers (case-insensitive) you want to match or you want to exclude (prepended with a `!` character).
+An array of the names of the browsers (case-insensitive) you want to check against.
+Name can be prepended with a `!` character to inverse the check.

 **{% fa fa-angle-right %} filter**  ***(Object or Array)***